Choose digital tools that are fit for purpose

 Additional factors that contribute to successful collaborations are:

-- A CEO that’s visible and supportive of safety
+- A CEO who is visible and supportive of safety

 - Incentivized safety targets